vmallet/ida-plugins/README.md

 * [IDA-For-Delphi](https://github.com/Coldzer0/IDA-For-Delphi): IDA Python Script to Get All function names from Event Constructor (VCL).

 * [IDAFuzzy](https://github.com/Ga-ryo/IDAFuzzy): IDAFuzzy is fuzzy searching tool for IDA Pro.
-This tool helps you to find command/function/struct and so on.
+This tool helps you to find command/function/struct and so on. (a la Mac Spotlight).

 * [ida_game_elf_loaders (gel)](https://github.com/aerosoul94/ida_gel): A collection of IDA loaders for various game console ELF's: PS3, PSVita, WiiU.

 * [ida-genesis](https://github.com/zznop/ida-genesis): Suite of IDA scripts for SEGA Genesis ROM hacking.
+ROM Loader, Branch Table Enumeration.

 * [idahunt](https://github.com/nccgroup/idahunt): idahunt is a framework to analyze binaries with IDA Pro and hunt for things in IDA Pro.
 It is command line tool to analyse all executable files recursively from a given folder.
 It executes IDA in the background so you don't have to open manually each file.
 It supports executing external IDA Python scripts.